tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 and a String parameter called `hint` with the name of the technical data mode.
 The component should read the hint and publish events accordingly.

+The startTime is included so a diagnosticMode can be synchronized in time with diagnosticMode starting in other components.
+The Time Service can be used to schedule execution of some tasks at the specified startTime.
+Event Service publish API can also be used in order to start publishing events at the specified startTime.
+A component can only be in one technical data mode at a time.
+If the component is in one technical data, then on receiving command to go in another technical mode, the component should stop/halt the previous
+diagnosticMode handler, and should enter the new technical data mode.
+Even if the component does not define any diagnostic modes, it must be prepared to receive and process diagnosticMode handler without an error by completing with no changes.
+This is equivalent to leaving the handler empty.

 @@@note

 A component developer should be careful to make any changes in the component's internal state in any callbacks.
 For example,